SepulchralVerdigris/path2victory/Base Game.md

 Spells have a minimum rank, which is the lowest rank of caster that can cast them.

 When a spell of a particular rank is cast by a caster of higher rank, it can have a more powerful or different effect.
-This is described under the spell’s “Heighten” entry.
+This is described under the spell’s “Heighten” entry. *Heighten (+1)* means apply that bonus once per rank it is heightened by. *Heighten (+2)* means apply that bonus once per two ranks it is heightened by (no effect if it is heightened just 1 rank).

-Rank 0 spells are called cantrips, and can usually be cast any number of times (indicated with an infinity sign: ∞).
-Sometimes spells of higher ranks also be cast any number of times.

 ### Sustaining